Have you been charged with a criminal offense? Are you concerned about prosecutor mistakes?

 - Or that you have no power once you are arrested or charged with a crime.

-But, none of these things is true.
+But, none of these things are true.
 While the state does wield a lot of power, prosecutors do make mistakes.
 Mistakes happen up to and including trying to pin a crime on an innocent person.

 In addition, prosecutors routinely make errors in their process before trial and during a trial.